-- Acquisition, rehabilitation and new construction of residential properties must result in permanent housing.
-Properties must be sold to eligible households at a price no higher than the cost to acquire and construct the home (some activity delivery costs associated with the sale of the property may be included). - iv) Demolition as part of redevelopment is an eligible project expense, but it is limited to 10% of the NSP1-PI non-administrative costs.
-The requirements regarding demolition described herein will apply. - v) "Vacant properties" includes both vacant land and properties with vacant structures on the land; however, vacant land must be infill properties or previously developed.
-"Greenfield" sites may not be acquired under Eligible Use (E). - vi) Activity Delivery Cost Limits: Activity Delivery costs for Redevelopment will be limited to 20% of the NSP non-administrative costs per housing unit or property.
+- Redevelopment of demolished or vacant properties will address areas of greatest need throughout the state, where vacant properties are contributing to declining land values.
+Eligible redevelopment activities include acquisition, rehabilitation and new construction of housing for eligible ownership or rental use as permanent housing. - ii.
+Properties must be sold to eligible households at the lesser of a price no higher than the cost to acquire and construct the home (some activity delivery costs associated with the sale of the property may be included) or the postrehabilitation appraised value. - iii.
+Demolition as part of redevelopment is an eligible project expense, but it is limited to 10% of the NSP1-PI hard costs.
+The requirements regarding demolition described herein will apply. - iv.
+"Vacant properties" includes both vacant land and properties with vacant structures on the land; however, vacant land must be infill properties or previously developed.
+"Greenfield" sites may not be acquired under Eligible Use (E). - v.
+Activity Delivery Cost Limits: Activity Delivery costs for acquisition-only activities will be limited to 20% of the hard costs per housing unit or property.
+Activity Delivery costs for Redevelopment will be limited to 25% of the NSP hard costs per housing unit or property.
+These Activity Delivery Cost Limits apply to Project Soft Costs for projects awarded under Developer Agreements.